Rama-Mwenda/Indian_Ecosystem_Analysis/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+### Scenario
-The CEO of my company is trying to venture into the Indian start-up ecosystem.
-As the data expert of the copmany, I have been tasked to investigate the ecosystem and propose the best course of action.
+Your company executives have an interest in investing in the Indian Startup Ecosystem.
+You have been tasked with analysing the available data from 2018 to 2021 and advice on the best course of action for the company.

+### Project Structure
+The project uses the CRISP-DM Framework.
+Our first part covers the Business Understanding and external research to provide a base for our work and then we head to the second phase where we look at the Datasets we have and analyse the ecosystem fully to generate insights.
+We finalise by a conclsuion of what our analysis has uncovered and propose a course of action for the company

 <p align="right">(<a href="#readme-top">back to top</a>)</p>